top of page

 Director, Practitioner, Teacher & Artistic Director

-Ricky is an award winning (fringe report best artistic director), neurodiverse, working class theatre director from Sedgley in the West Midlands.
+Ricky is an award winning (fringe report best artistic director), neurodiverse, working class theatre director from Sedgley, near Dudley in the West Midlands.

-Ricky's passion is classical (from ancient Greek to Restoration), epic (politically charged international outlook) & ensemble (inspired by Joan Littlewood, Peter Brook & Bertolt Brecht) work.
+Ricky's passion is making classical (from ancient Greek to Restoration), epic (politically charged international outlook) & ensemble (inspired by Joan Littlewood, Peter Brook & Bertolt Brecht) work accessible to hard reach communities and those who experience barriers to such work, especially those from low socioeconomic backgrounds.

 His work challenges traditional assumptions & stereotypes surrounding classical text & plays, working collaboratively as part of an ensemble, learning from and with other creatives & performers.